Saving our Saltmarsh OzFish volunteers

 OzFish Director of Habitat Programs Cassie Price explains how to monitor fish habitat with trail cameras.
 You can use trail cameras to track down feral animals, toads, foxes, cats, pigs and deer who are feeding on the native species of the saltmarsh or trampling the sensitive plants.
 Some saltmarsh plants can take 20 years to recover after being trampled.

-Become a member of OzFish Richmond River Chapter and be part of Saltmarsh Restoration projects to improve the future of fishing.
+Become a member of OzFish Richmond River Chapter to be part of Saltmarsh Restoration projects to improve the future of fishing.

 The program is being funded by the NSW Government through a partnership between the Saving Our Species program and the Environmental Trust.